cockroachlabs/cockroachdb-runbook-template/system-overview/data-availability.md

 Epoch-based lease implementation relies on system ranges that, in turn, rely on expiration-based leases.

 Expiration-based leases have better availability characteristics than epoch-based leases.
 They do not rely on a single liveness range for availability and will regularly verify that the range lease is functional by performing a Raft roundtrip to extend the lease.
 Unlike epoch-based leases, a *liveness range failure does not affect expiration-based leases on other nodes*, removing the liveness range as a temporary single point of failure.
-With epoch-based leases, the liveness leaseholder loss will cause have a cluster-wide implications (albeit temporary), while with expiration-based leases only leases owned by the failed node are affected.
+With epoch-based leases, the liveness leaseholder loss will have a cluster-wide implications (albeit temporary), while with expiration-based leases only leases owned by the failed node are affected.

 The expiration-based leases have shorter data availability restoration time in all leaseholder failure scenarios such as crashes, network partitions and disk stalls.